Iowa State vs. Kansas NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Iowa State has combined with its opponents to put up more than 57 points just once this season.
+- Iowa State and its opponents have scored at least 56.5 points or more only once this year.

-- Kansas has combined with its opponents to score more than 57 points in two games this season.
+- Kansas and its opponents have combined to score more than 56.5 points in two games this season.

-- This contest's total is 0.8 points fewer than the 57.8 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 57.8 points per game, 1.3 more than this contest's over/under.

-- The Cyclones and their opponents score an average of 48.0 points per game, 9.0 fewer than Saturday's total.
+- The average total in Cyclones games this season is 48.0, 8.5 points fewer than Saturday's over/under of 56.5 .

-- The 57 over/under in this game is 4.2 points above the 52.8 average total in Jayhawks games this season.
+- The 52.8 PPG average total in Jayhawks games this season is 3.7 points fewer than this game's over/under.

 Iowa State Stats and Trends